moode-player/docs/moode_audio_infrastructure.md

 ![](images/moode_audio_chain.png)

 The blue blocks are possible audio sources.
 The first three sources are inputs to MPD and have the most features.
-Second are Spotify and Airplay.
+Second are Spotify and AirPlay.
 Bluetooth, LMS Client and Roon Bridge, can only be used the configured audio device, moOde doesn’t provide any DSP options for those.
 LMS an Roon provide there own DSP functions.

 # 3. ALSA and MPD Digital Signal Processing (DSP) components